 Warren Rupp Observatory

-Public Nights are typically held on the first Saturday of each month from March through November.
+Public Nights are typically the first Saturday of each month from March through November.
 Check the website about upcoming events.
 5127 Possum Run Rd.
 Bellville, Ohio 44813

 Central Ohio Planetariums